gilligan-ees-3310-2018/lab_01_assignment/README.md

 The answers to exercise 2.1 are given as an example of how to include answers in RMarkdown.

-The other exercises have templates for you to fill in your answers with R code and Markdown.

 * Graduate students should answer all of the exercises.
 * Undergraduates should answer exercises 2.2, 2.4, 2.5, and 2.7.

+## Instructions:

+* Clone a local copy of the file repository from github.
+* In your local repository, answer the exercises in the template `Lab_01_Activities.Rmd`.
-When you are done, compile your .Rmd file into a PDF file and submit the completed .Rmd and .pdf files to github by the end of the day on Friday Sept.
-1.
+* When you are done, knit your `.Rmd` file into a PDF file.
+* Use git to commit your changes (including the edits to `Lab_01_Activities.Rmd` and the new PDF file) to your local git repository.
+* Push the changes from your local git repository to github.

+    The last changes that you push before the due date (end of the day on Friday Sept.
+1) will be graded.

 I advise using git to commit changes frequently as you work and push those commits to github.